Develop your original ideas in a supportive community of researchers.

 What can I study?

-We currently offer 18 PhD (Doctor of Philosophy) programmes across our subject areas.
-All links take you to the University of Edinburgh's online Degree Finder, where you can find out more about what's involved in the PhD.
+All links in our table take you to the University of Edinburgh's online Degree Finder, where you can find out more about what's involved in each PhD.
+Applications for 2021 entry are now open.

 How and when do I apply?